baltimore-sun-data/2018-shootings-analysis/readme.md

 ## Community Contributions

+By [Christopher Peters] aka [Statwonk](Statwonk) (so far!)

 There are many angles to explore with this data, beyond just the ones we looked into for our story.

-We made the `community contributions` folder as a place to store outside contributions.
+We made the `community contributions` folder as a place to store others' contributions.
 Here's what we have so far:

 - [shootings_analysis_by_district.ipynb](https://github.com/baltimore-sun-data/2018-shootings-analysis/tree/master/community_contributions): an analysis of the relationship between police district and shootings in Baltimore by Christopher Peters aka [Statwonk](Statwonk)